One Size Doesn’t Fit All: Patients with Metastatic Cancer May Need Stronger Anti-Coagulation Therapy Following Bone Lesion Surgery

 (PHILADELPHIA) –Jefferson researchers identified a high risk for venous thromboembolism (VTE), or blood clots, following surgery for long-bone reconstruction in patients with metastatic cancer.
 They published the results in the Journal of Bone and Joint Surgery.

-“Our study shows not only that a stronger anti-coagulation therapy may be warranted for these patients, but also that each case needs individualized attention,” said senior author John A. Abraham, M.D., Associate Professor of Orthopedic Surgery and Radiation Oncology in the Sidney Kimmel Medical College at Thomas Jefferson University, Director of the Jefferson Sarcoma and Bone Tumor Center, and orthopedic surgeon specializing in orthopedic oncology at Rothman Institute at Jefferson.
+“Our study shows not only that a stronger anti-coagulation therapy may be warranted for these patients, but also that each case needs individualized attention,” said senior author John A. Abraham, M.D., Associate Professor of Orthopedic Surgery and Radiation Oncology in the Sidney Kimmel Medical College at Thomas Jefferson University, Director of the Jefferson Sarcoma and Bone Tumor Center, and orthopedic surgeon specializing in orthopedic oncology at Rothman Orthopaedics at Jefferson Health.

 The team retrospectively reviewed 336 cases where patients required intramedullary nailing for metastatic bone lesions, during which a surgeon places a metal rod into the bone to provide support.
 The study revealed that 24 patients (7.1 percent) developed thromboembolism in the 90 days after surgery and found a low incidence of post-operative wound complications (3.1 percent), suggesting a different anti-coagulation protocol may be tolerated.